 Cancer diagnosis in younger patients is growing and we don't know all the reasons why.
 Cancer continues to be a costly and high burden on patients.
-Access to care exacerbated by the pandemic causes delays in diagnosis, leading to increased morbidity and mortality.
+Access to care exacerbated by the pandemic causes delay in diagnosis leading to increased morbidity and mortality.
 Additionally, many cancers are directly linked to lifestyle behaviors including tobacco but more now related to diet and obesity.
-Further resources are needed to impact and reduce those known links to increased risk for cancer.
-We also need to address the environmental causes of cancer in our communities. - Physician (Maricopa County)
+Further resources are needed to impact and reduce those know links to increased risk for cancer. we also need to address the environmental causes of cancer in our communities. - Physician (Maricopa County)